JosXa/tgintegration/README.md

 TgIntegration
 =============

+**Are you a user of TgIntegration?** I'm actively looking for feedback and ways to improve the library, come and let me know in the [official group](https://t.me/TgIntegration)!

 An integration test and automation library for [Telegram Bots](https://core.telegram.org/bots) based on [Pyrogram](https://github.com/pyrogram/pyrogram).
 <br />**Test your bot in realtime scenarios!**